mahsamb/FSQD/Readme.md

 ## Usage Example and Guide
-For detailed examples and usage of the dataset, refer to the [Example Usage Notebook](./ExampleUsage.ipynb).
+For detailed examples and usage of the dataset, along with insights from figures pertaining to our analysis, please refer to the [Example Usage Notebook](./Figures.ipynb), which includes figures from our article.

 ## Sample Data